nimesh-mittal/n_users/README.md

 Assuming number of profiles will not exceed more than few billions and number of active users at any given time will be few millions, amount of data that needs to be store in database will be couple of billion rows which can be handle by any relational database easily.

 Postgres can be used to store all the user profiles.
-Images can we store in S3.
+Images can be store in S3.
 Database table stores s3 image url as profile attribute.

 ## Scalability and Fault tolerance